peerlinks/peerlinks/protocol.md

 ### Merges

 Whenever new message is posted by a participant it SHOULD:
-1. Take all current DAG leaves
+1. Take at most `128` current DAG leaves
 2. It might be possible that some of them are in the future (see verification steps for received messages), if this is the case:
   1. If there is a non-empty set of the leaves in the past - use them as the